 Last summer, Jeric the boyfie invited me to go to Bustos, Bulacan to visit a mushroom farm and to conduct a brief interview with the owner.
 I gladly agreed as a sign of support to his new business venture.
 Fast forward to the end of the interview, it was lunch time and we started looking for a good place to eat.
 We were extremely hungry and Mang Inasal was constantly popping into our heads as we crave for unli-rice.
-I tried to search online for nearby fast-foods and restaurants, for we were on a highway and there were no other people to ask.
+I tried to search online for nearby fast-food and restaurant in Bulacan, for we were on a highway and there were no other people to ask.
 I found Cafe Apolonio & Restaurant as the nearest resto from our location and we chartered a tricycle to take us there.
 The ride took only about 3-5minutes (from Win Gas Station).

 The Filipino restaurant is located at 194 Bonga Menor, Bustos, Bulacan.

 As we reach their front door, I felt like I was instantly taken into those old movie scenes in black and white.
 Though I haven’t seen one in actual, but I’ve seen some in television and social media 😉

 There were many customers for it was lunch time.
 I thought the restaurant was full and we will be needing to look for another one, until a crew pointed us to the area where tables for 2 are situated.
 Thankful for attentive staff despite the very busy hours.

 The ambiance looks warm in photos, but in actual it’s pretty cold.
 The whole place is air-conditioned.